Rathaavara: Plot

 Ratha is a local hitman who works as a right hand to a gangster-cum-MLA Manikanta.
 Things are going on good with both of them until Manikanta assigns Ratha an easy yet hesitant task to bring a transgender's body due to spiritual beliefs.
 Ratha tries to capture and kill a transgender Maadevi, but gets trapped in a quest of unluck and curses by Maadevi and always fails at the works assigned to him, thus earning Manikanta's wrath.
 Navami is an ambitions photographer who falls in love with Ratha.
-Though relucant at first, Ratha agrees.
+Though reluctant at first, Ratha agrees.
 Ratha decide to lead a peaceful life and also donate his one eye to his friend, but Manikanta's henchmen capture Ratha's friends and kills them.
 Enraged, Ratha finishes Manikanta and his henchmen.
 However, Maadevi stabs Ratha, who soon dies of his injuries, thus leaving Navami depressed and Maadevi's curse being fulfilled.